TWALLACK/cars/README.md

-"# nr-data-car-models"
+<h1 align="center">What cars are popular in different towns in Massachustts<h1>

-The RMV provided data showing what types of cars are registered in each town and county (including make, model number, and number of each type).
+The Massachusetts Registry of Motor Vehicles provided the Boston Globe with data in July 2018 showing what kind of private passenger vehicles are registered in each town in Massachusetts

-Billy Baker obtained this data for a feature story he is working on about what cars are popular in different towns.

-The original RMV file is titled: total active passenger plates for each county and town broken down by ma...
-(1).csv
+(including make, model number, and number of each type).

+The Globe used the data for a <a href="http://apps.bostonglobe.com/metro/graphics/2018/09/cars-by-town/">story</a> that ran in September 2018.
+Todd Wallack wrangled the data.
+Billy Baker wrote the story.
+And Patrick Garvin creates the graphics and digital presentation.

+The RMarkdown file in this repository generates an HTML file with all the key statistics and facts used in the story (as well as a few maps).

-I wrote an R script that generated several CSVs to help Billy sort through the data, including:
+The R script  also generates the key stats, as well as several output files to help sort through the data, including:

 Top make and model in each city and town
 * top_car.csv